linpengcheng/PurefunctionPipelineDataflow/doc/Clojure_is_FP_based_on_RMDB.md

 Clojure has many facilities similar to RMDB, but lacks a relational data model.
 I designed this model and sql-like function.
 Filled in this defect.
 So we can call clojure an RMDB.

-I did not design a complete SQL clause, because in the pure function pipeline data flow, only need to add a reduce-kv (filter, map , etc.) in series to achieve the clause function.
+I did not design a complete SQL clause, because in the pure function pipeline data flow, only need to insert a reduce-kv (filter, map , etc.) in series to achieve the clause function.

 ```
                Clojure -> DBMS, Super Foxpro